 The first line of defence for fighting off mosquitoes is to locate all possible areas/places where they can breed.
 Start off with places that can hold water after a light drizzle or a heavy shower.
 Such a place is your roof gutters.
 They can potentially turn into a mosquito-breeding site.

 To prevent that from happening, be sure to drain the water and maintain them clean.
 Leaving water in your gutters for more than seven days can turn into a hive for mosquitoes.

 Always tend to your garden since it can become the number one source for breeding mosquitoes around your property.
 They are attracted to dark, enclosed and humid spots.
 If your garden is damp and muggy with lots of trees and wet leaves you are breeding mosquitoes.
 Watering your plants and leaving them wet is also a way to attract insects.

-Mosquitoes are attracted to moist and damp places so watering your garden with a sprinkler system means you’re inviting all sort of pests to a barbecue.
-Instead, use a sprinkling system aiming at the roots on all plants.
+Mosquitoes are attracted to moist and damp places so watering your garden with a sprinkler system means you’re inviting all sorts of pests to a barbecue.
+Instead, use a sprinkling system aiming at the roots of all plants.

 How to deal with mosquitoes inside your home

 People invest more trust in shop-bought repellents to safeguard them from mosquito infestations.
 Nonetheless, a great number of these products include chemicals, which can harm us and some have been linked to memory loss, headache, weakness, fatigue etc. Not to mention the effects these repellents can have on pets and children.

 There are so many natural alternatives for fighting off mosquito attacks, instead of using these pesticides.
 Numerous plants have mosquito repellent properties – for example, Lavender, Mint, Basil, Rosemary, Lemon Balm.
 There are about 24 Plants That Repel Insects.
 Plant these around your property or keep them around and won’t have to install any bug nets on your windows.

 For faster results, you may want to check out our fogging service.